iomatix/ioTools-X4Foundations/WebTool/Readme.md

 # ioTools - WebTool

 This directory contains simple WebApp tool.
-Right now it's only function is browsing documentation of the MD and AI scripting.
+Right now its only function is browsing documentation of the MD and AI scripting.
 More features will be added in the future, according to my or community demands.

 ## How to use?